pairinteraction/pairinteraction/docs/installation/advanced/setup/python.rst

 Python Setup
 ============

-In order to install the python library, it is recommended to create a python virtual environment where you can install all dependencies.
-Therefore, you will first need a package management system to create the python environment.
+In order to install the Python library, it is recommended to create a Python virtual environment where you can install all dependencies.
+Therefore, you will first need a package management system to create the Python environment.
 This way, you can avoid package conflicts with packages you may need for different software projects.
 In general, we recommend using uv_ due to its speed, but as many users are familiar with conda_, we also describe its usage as well.